yell/boltzmann-machines/README.md

 | 100 (90 + 10) | 81.70% | 76.11% | **+5.59%** |

 How to reproduce the last table see [here](docs/rbm_discriminative.md).
-In these experiments only RBM were tuned to have high pseudo log-likelihood on a held-out validation set.
+In these experiments only RBM was tuned to have high pseudo log-likelihood on a held-out validation set.
-Even better results can be obtained, if one will tune MLP and other classifiers.
+Even better results can be obtained if one will tune MLP and other classifiers.

 ### 2) DBM MNIST ([script](examples/dbm_mnist.py), *[notebook](notebooks/dbm_mnist.ipynb)*)